cetanu/sovereign/docs/settings.md

 #### `tags`
 A key:value map of <tag name>: <tag value>
-The value can be preceded by a scheme that allows usage of config loaders TODO CONFIG LOADER DOCO :(.
+The value can be preceded by a scheme that allows usage of [config loaders](/tutorial/first-steps#config-loaders).

 !!! example